nikantonelli/LeanKitUtils/README.md

 ## Changes

+- Version 2.0 Import of large sections of code updates from 'replicator' utility
+ 1. Reworked command line options
+ 2. New board archive/create/delete/update features
+ 3. Delete of all cards on a destination board (can be done in isolation if required)
 - Version 1.2 refactored the whole thing and added a few utilities.
 It also has two breaking changes:
  1. in the layout of the spreadsheet config page.
  2. Command line options are changed.
 BEWARE! unless this is the first time you are using this app.